 Sunday I was supposed to meet some friends from Sarajevo at Boračko Jezero.
 Rewinding time!
 Instead, I got wind up in thorny plants when I tried to take a shortcut.
 Lost on the Via Dinarica.
 This is my story about what happened on the descent through the Rakitnica Canyon.

-First of all, I have to say that I realize that knowing that everything turned out fine, might influence the way I feel and write now.
+First, I have to say that I realize that knowing that everything turned out fine, might influence the way I feel and write now.
 I also realize that I scared some people and I feel very sorry for that.
-It is very hard to consider all the possible consequences of your actions while you’re in a awkward situation.
+It is very hard to consider all the possible consequences of your actions while you’re in an awkward situation.
 Yes, I would definitely do things different next time.
 And yes I made some wrong judgments, but this does not mean that I will stop hiking.

 Lost on the Via Dinarica

 The most important lesson that I’ve learned is an old one.
 Keep on believing in yourself even when everybody tells you different, including your own insecure self.